jsphuebner/esp-egycounter/README.md

 So that's it, intelligence comes further down.

 # Discharging the battery
-Now of course at some point we want to get that energy back out from the battery and run out appliances with it.
+Now of course at some point we want to get that energy back out from the battery and run our appliances with it.
 And that's what we need an inverter for.
 I use a Soyosource GTN1200 that can supply 900W AC.
 It also comes with various power levels and voltages, so pick an appropriate one for your battery.
 The GTN series is universal and can be used with PV cells and batteries.
 It comes configured for PV operation which needs to be changed.
 There is also some mimimum cutoff voltage which is a nice backup to our software logic.

 It has an RS-485 interface that is normally connected to their own power sensing gadget but we interface via our python script.
 In addition it has a second serial port that is meant for a Wifi module.
 It looks like a USB port but is actually 5V, TX, RX, GND.
 I use this second interface for READING values because the RS485 port does not output any data on my device.
 It is a known bug.